 Congregation Shearith Israel and the 1654 Society are embarking on a much-needed preservation project at Shearith Israel's West 11th Street Cemetery, New York City’s second-oldest Jewish gravesite.
 Although this unique and historically important cemetery is quite small, this vital project is surprisingly complicated and challenging.
 Help us preserve this important piece of our nation’s Jewish heritage: donate today.

-We are extremely thankful to our early donors and funders for their support:
+We are extremely thankful to our growing group of donors and funders for their support:

 Congregation Shearith Israel's Rabbi's Discretionary Fund